mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]rewind**

 	When enabled and emulation is paused, automatically creates a save state in memory every time a frame is advanced.
-Rewind save states can then be loaded consecutively by pressing the rewind single step shortcut key (``Left Shift + Tilde by default``).
-The default rewind value is OFF (-norewind).
+Rewind save states can then be loaded consecutively by pressing the rewind single step shortcut key (**Left Shift + Tilde** by default).
+The default rewind value is OFF (**-norewind**).

 	If debugger is in a 'break' state, a save state is instead created every time step in, step over, or step out occurs.
-In that mode, rewind save states can be loaded by executing the debugger ``rewind`` (or 'rw') command.
+In that mode, rewind save states can be loaded by executing the debugger **rewind** (or **rw**) command.

 .. _mame-commandline-rewindcapacity: